 Summary: Everything we know about Zachariah and Elizabeth is contained in the first chapter of St Luke’s Gospel.
 The canticles that Luke has them proclaim – the Benedictus and the Magnificat – are Luke’s theological interpretation of the events unfolding, the birth of John the Baptist and the birth of Jesus.
-These canticles have found a prominent place in the Morning and Evening Prayer of the Church.

 Patrick Duffy touches on these two themes here.